 People who have thalassemia trait (also called thalassemia minor) carry the genetic trait for thalassemia but do not usually experience any health problems except perhaps a mild anemia.
 A person may have either alpha thalassemia trait or beta thalassemia trait, depending upon which form of beta protein is lacking.
-(Click here to learn more about alpha thalassemia trait and here to learn more about beta thalassemia trait.)
+Click here to learn more about alpha thalassemia trait and here to learn more about beta thalassemia trait.

 If you have thalassemia trait, your physician may prescribe iron supplements because your red blood cells are smaller than is typical.
 Unless you also have iron deficiency in addition to thalassemia, this is not needed and should be avoided.

 If two people who each carry the same form of thalassemia trait have a child, there is a 25% chance that this child will be born with a severe form of thalassemia.

-If the MCV is 80 or less, and if you are NOT iron deficient, then you may have thalassemia trait.
+If the MCV is 80 or less and you are not iron deficient, then you may have thalassemia trait.
 Other blood tests, called a hemoglobin electrophoresis and a quantification of hemoglobin A2 and hemoglobin F, can then verify your trait status.

-If you have any questions about thalassemia trait, please contact the Cooley’s Anemia Foundation at (800) 522-7222 or firstname.lastname@example.org.
+For any questions about thalassemia trait, please contact the Cooley’s Anemia Foundation at (212) 279-8090 ext.
+205 or firstname.lastname@example.org.